bitwarden/contributing-docs/docs/contributing/featureflags.md

 As shown above, local server development instances will not query LaunchDarkly for feature flag values.

-Rather, this using a local `flags.json` file data store in place of retrieving values from LaunchDarkly. **Without the `flags.json` data store, all flag values will resolve as their default ("off") value.**
+If you need to change any feature flag values from their defaults during local development, you will need to set up a local file data source, represented in a `flags.json` file. **Without the `flags.json` data store, all flag values will resolve as their default ("off") value.** The file must be present before building the solution, but once there you can change the file contents and see immediate results in running / debugging code.

-If you need to change any feature flag values from their defaults during local development, set up your local flag data source as follows:
+To set up the local file data store:

 1. Create a file named `flags.json` file in the root project directory (e.g. `/src/Api/` for the `Api` project).
 The name and path can be changed in configuration via `FlagDataFilePath`.